 Sometimes a seemingly simple question can have a big impact.
 Michelle Birtcher was on a Friday call with her team, a time they use to catch up on life and stay connected during COVID-19, when her boss asked her, “What are you up to this weekend?”

-Michelle, a strategic client executive for UnitedHealthcare, shared how the Navajo reservation in Shiprock, NM has been hit hard by the pandemic, with thousands of cases and few resources.
-As a member of the Navajo Nation, seeing the effects COVID-19 has had on the reservation has been difficult.
+Michelle, a strategic client executive for UnitedHealthcare, shared how the Navajo reservation has been hit hard by the pandemic, with thousands of cases and few resources.
+As a member of the Navajo Nation, seeing the effects COVID-19 has had on the people living on the reservation has been difficult.

 “There are several reasons – poverty, pre-existing conditions, multigenerational households and an estimated 30-40% that lack running water and electricity,” Michelle said.
 “Many people don’t live near grocery stores and often travel hours one way to shop for groceries and other essentials.”